-19.13.18 Monitor line "TOTL" 4861 < 1.01
+19.13.19 Monitor line "H 1" 4861 < 1.01

-This checks the relative intensity of a line.
+This checks the emission in a line.
 The string that gives the line label must appear between two double quotes and it must be four characters long.
 The line wavelength is the first number after the label.
 Both label and wavelength must appear exactly as they do in the output produced by the save line labels command or in the standard emission-line output.